 Maternity Labour - Ward B8

-• 2 birth partners at any time
+- Two birth partners at any time

-• No children
+- No children are allowed

-Maternity Labour - B8 Induction of labour
+Maternity Labour - B8 (Induction of labour)

-• 1 additional visitor: 2pm - 7pm
+- One additional visitor: 2pm - 7pm

-• No children
+- No children

-Maternity Postnatal / Antenatal Wards - B6/B7
+Maternity Postnatal / Antenatal Wards -B6/B7

-• Visitors and siblings: 2pm - 7pm
+- Visitors and siblings of the newborn: 2pm - 7pm

-• 2 adults at bedside at a time
+- Maximum of two adults at bedside at a time

 The Birth Centre QA - B5 Labour

-• 2 birth partners at any time
+- Two birth partners at any time

-• No children
+- No children

 The Birth Centre QA - B5 Postnatal

-• Visitors and siblings: 2pm - 7pm
+- Visitors and siblings of the newborn: 2pm - 7pm

-• 2 adults at bedside at a time
+- Maximum of two adults at bedside at a time

 Maternity Outpatients